Who we are

 - Local authorities (public libraries, archives and museums) in England, Wales, Scotland and Northern Ireland

 - National museums, archives and libraries (including the House of Lords Record Office; the British Museum)

 - University Departments (including the Research Centre for Museums and Galleries)

 - Professional bodies (such as the Chartered Institute of Library and Information Professionals)

-- Heritage organisations (including English Heritage; the Heritage Lottery Fund)
+- Heritage organisations (including the National Lottery Heritage Fund)

 - Charities, voluntary sector organisations (including the National Literacy Trust)